HopperLogger/mpv-frame-interpolator/DOCS/man/mpv.rst

 and restores their values the next time the file is played.
 Which options are saved can be configured with the ``--watch-later-options`` option.

+The options applied in this way are marked as file-local, and they are reset when playback of the file associated with it stops.

 When playing multiple playlist entries, mpv checks if one them has a resume config file associated, and if it finds one it restarts playback from it.
 For example, if you use ``quit-watch-later`` on the 5th episode of a show, and